abrasive/shairport/README.md

 `shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:0 -t hardware -c PCM`

+For a Raspberry Pi driving a Topping TP30 Digital Amplifier, which has an integrated USB DAC":

+`shairport -d -a Kitchen -L 99400 -- -d hw:1 -t hardware -c PCM`

 For a cheapo "3D Sound" USB card (Stereo output and input only) on a Raspberry Pi:

 `shairport -d -L 99400 -a "Shairport 2.0" -- -d hw:1 -t hardware -c Speaker`